Frequently Asked Questions (FAQs)

 What should I bring?

--rain gear (I don’t cancel lessons for rain unless there is lightning).
+-rain gear (I don’t cancel lessons for rain unless there is lightning), however, I also don’t make my students shoot in heavy rain.

 -shooting vest or non-cotton shirt (cotton shirts get “sticky” and tend to cause your gun to “catch” as you mount and dismount).